swcarpentry/DEPRECATED-bc/extras/python-ocean-data/README.md

 and is therefore also relevant for weather and climate scientists.

-Please contact the author (Damien Irving; irving.damien@gmail.com) if you use this lesson at a workshop, and he is trying to keep a record of how often it is being used.
+Please contact the author (Damien Irving; irving.damien@gmail.com) if you use this lesson at a workshop, as he is trying to keep a record of how often it is being used.
 (Also feel free to send feedback to Damien.)